PoiXson/MoreFoods-mirror/readme.txt

-FoodRot - Food ages and rots
+MoreFoods - Adds more foods and food aging

 time to age one stage = (1.0 / chance ) * interval * delay